-So, you are thinking about a new website or sprucing up your old website and you are starting to look for a website designer.
-But, how do you know if your prospective website designer sucks or not?
+So, you are thinking about a new website or sprucing up your old site, and you are starting to look for a website designer.
+How do you know if your prospective website designer sucks or not?

-As I was perusing Craigslist ads recently, I was stunned at what I was seeing in terms of web design and development offers.
-Most of their prices are laughable, ridiculous, and some seem even shady to me. $200 for a “custom” website?
+$200 for a “custom” website?
 Seriously?
-Either this person has some serious self esteem issues and really undervalues their work, their ad isn’t telling the whole story and there are other hidden “bells and whistles” you will pay for in the end, or as a website designer they just flat out suck!
+Either this person has some self-esteem issues and undervalues their work, their website design advertisement isn’t telling the whole story, and there are other hidden “bells and whistles” you will pay for in the end, or as a website designer they just flat out suck!
 I know, I know — there is always someone who will to do a a job cheaper, but the old saying of “you get what you pay for” still rings true.

 That makes no sense to me, in this day and age.
-People simply don’t pick up the Yellow Pages anymore to find a local service company.
+People don’t pick up the Yellow Pages anymore to find a local business.
 They turn to the internet.
-So why would you put less value on your website then you do on any other form of advertising for your business?
+So why would you put less value on your website than you do on any other form of advertising for your business?

 So, how do you know if the website designer you would like to hire sucks or not?
 Here a few things I would ponder if I were on the hiring side of the project table.

-Unfortunately, I have seen it happen time and again where a client takes that route, then a few months down the line is not really happy with the result, so they go back to the higher priced website designer to get it fixed.
-Then it ends up costing them more money in the long run, because they had to have their website built twice.
+Unfortunately, I have seen it happen time and again where a client takes that route, then a few months down the line is not happy with the result, so they go back to the more experienced website designer to get it fixed.
+In the end, it costs them more money, because they had to have their website built twice.